-Free Bets and bonuses is huge business in Australia and always has been.
-But we are now in an era where online betting has taken over, with the majority of punters betting from their computers or on their mobile devices.
+Free Bets and bonuses are now a thing of the past.
+It was once a huge business in Australia as punters always loved a Free Bet.
+But we are now in an era where online betting and gambling responsibility has taken hold for the better.

 That also means the traditional form of newspaper and magazine form guides gradually becoming obsolete with a wealth of online material now available for free, or through a subscription service online.